-Teach English in Korea (Visa Requirements)
+Visa Requirements to Teach English in Korea

 In order to teach legally in Korea, you will need have an employer sponsor a work visa.
 It is possible to come to Korea without a job on a tourist visa, however once you find a sponsoring school, you will have to leave the country in order to get a valid work visa.